aodhanlutetiae/dj_reading/docs/source/index.rst

 Machine Learning
 ================

 `Aldhous.
 Peter.
-We Trained A Computer To Search For Hidden Spy Planes: This Is What It Found.
+We trained a computer to search for hidden spy planes: this is what it found.
 Buzzfeed.
 2017
 <https://www.buzzfeednews.com/article/peteraldhous/hidden-spy-planes>`__
 with `code <https://github.com/BuzzFeedNews/2017-08-spy-plane-finder>`__